nikakhachi/erc20-portfolio/README.md

 # ERC20 Token Portfolio.

-This project implements an upgradeable (UUPS Proxy pattern) ERC20Portfolio smart contract, where the owner of the contract is able to add, remove, show list of tokens with their balances, to transfer tokens for the user from the portfolio smart contract and to withdraw all the funds in case of emergency
+This project implements an upgradeable (UUPS Proxy pattern) ERC20Portfolio smart contract, where the owner of the contract is able to

+- Add, remove, and show a list of tokens with their balances,
+- Transfer tokens from the portfolio
+- Approve certain spenders to spend certain token amounts
+- Withdraw all the funds in case of emergency

 The development tool used is the Foundry where the contracts and the tests are written, and then there's Hardhat integrated which is used for writing the deployment and upgrade scripts.